bids-standard/bids-website/docs/extensions/process-proposed.md

 !!! warning "Before starting a new extension!"

-Developing a new BIDS extension a long process (think years not months) that requires a lot of work and coordination.
+Developing a new BIDS extension a long process (think years, not months) that requires a lot of work and coordination.

 Also take into account,
-you may be consulted **years after BEP you workded on is merged into the BIDS specification**, to advise regarding new updates to this BEP.
+you may be consulted **years after the BEP you worked on is merged into the BIDS specification**, to advise regarding new updates to this BEP.

 So before you embark on this journey, make sure that you have:

--   explored :
+-   explored:

     -   [the lists of BEPs](./beps.md)
     -   [opened pull requests related to BEPs](https://github.com/bids-standard/bids-specification/pulls?q=is%3Apr+is%3Aopen+label%3ABEP)
     -   [opened issues related to BEPs](https://github.com/bids-standard/bids-specification/issues?q=is%3Aissue%20state%3Aopen%20label%3ABEP)

     to find existing or ongoing efforts
-    that may support what you are trying to add into the BIDS Specification.
+    that may support what you are trying to add into the BIDS specification.
     Someone may have already done work for you: so avoid duplicating efforts!

 -   familiarized yourself with the BIDS community by browsing current issues,